tomasGonz67/nextjs-playwright-testing/README.md

 - Documentary link: [React: The Creation at Facebook](https://www.youtube.com/watch?v=8pDqJVdNa44&t=1s)

-- Introduction to Javascript for React zz[intro by instrucor](https://youtu.be/IX64_YS4W38?si=jqfjOcB4vMFMuNqb)
+- Introduction to Javascript for React:  [intro by instrucor](https://youtu.be/IX64_YS4W38?si=jqfjOcB4vMFMuNqb)

 - Introduction to React Foundations Course - [You must complete this on your own, it will help you a lot.](https://nextjs.org/learn/react-foundations/rendering-ui)